lara-amalia/se-wdp-ue/03/README.md

 <link rel="stylesheet" href="styles.css" />
 ```

 For a quick check if everything works, set the background-color of your whole page to red and have a look at your `index.html` page in the browser.
-You have to reload the page everytime you made changes to actually see them in the browser!
+You'll have to reload the page everytime you make changes to actually see them in the browser!

 ```css
 body {